fffonion/lua-resty-openssl/README.md

 }

 ```
+When loading JWK, make sure the encoded JSON text is passed in.
+Currently it's not supported to contraint
+`type` on JWK key, the parameters in provided JSON will decide if a private or public key is loaded.
 3. `nil` to create a 2048 bits RSA key.
 4. A `EVP_PKEY*` pointer, to return a wrapped `pkey` instance.
 Normally user won't use this
 approach.
 User shouldn't free the pointer on their own, since the pointer is not copied.